1854 Mexican presidential referendum

-A referendum on whether Antonio López de Santa Anna should remain President., and if not, who should replace him, was held in Mexico on 1 December 1854.
-The proposal was approved by 99.07% of voters.
-On 11 December Santa Anna ordered reprisal measures against those who had voted no. On 2 January 1855 he declared that the country had confirmed his position in office.
+A referendum on whether Antonio López de Santa Anna should remain president, and if not, who should replace him, was held in Mexico on 1 December 1854.
+The proposal was approved by 99% of voters.
+On 11 December Santa Anna ordered reprisal measures against those who had voted no; the ballot was not secret.
+On 2 January 1855 he declared that the country had confirmed his position in office.
 He was subsequently overthrown on 8 December that year.

 Background

-Santa Anna took over as President for a year in 1853.
+Santa Anna took over as president for a year in 1853.
 On taking office on 20 April, he abolished the 1824 constitution and ruled as a dictator.
 On 16 December he declared himself President for Life.
 After the Plan of Ayutla was proclaimed in March 1854, aimed at reinstituting the 1824 constitution, a revolt started.
 As it spread, the decision was made to hold a referendum.

 However, the press was only allowed to announce the referendum on the day it was held.
 Voting was not secret and voters had to name and sign their ballots.